 1986: The Alan Flusser Custom Shop debuts.
 Club elegance, custom clothes, haberdashery galore.
 The Promise - crafting one-of-a-kind clothing with ten-plus years of fashion longevity.
 House Style - Savile Row-inspired drape cut with athletic torso and elongating leg line.
 Town & Country calls it the “Best Little Men’s Shop in the World.”
 Random House publishes Flusser’s second book Clothes and the Man.

 1987: “Wall Street” opens and the world comes looking for Gordon Gekko - pin stripes, peaked lapels, pleats, braces, cuffs and… horizontal-striped dress shirts.

 1993 to 2001: Overlooking Rockefeller Center, Christmas tree lighting parties, the bench-made shoe collection, bucking up against the Saks bureaucracy.
 1996 Harper Collins publishes Flusser’s third book, Style and The Man.

 2002 to 2010: Return to private retail at 3 East 48th, more salon than store.
 2002, Harper Collins publishes the industry’s definitive treatise on men’s style: Flusser’s fourth book Dressing the Man.
 2008, the new silhouette - a high-strung, trimmer touch-fit without tightness version of the Flusser house style.

 2010 to Current: Alan Flusser returns as central figure.
 Continuing the assurance of combining the finest taste level with the highest quality tailoring.
-The introduction of the new Made-to-Measure collection, offering superb fit and the same level of service at half the cost of custom.
-Besting the Promise - teaching which suit cut and colors, collar scale and tie knot, best each man’s unique physique and complexion - and why.
+The introduction of Made-to-Measure and women's bespoke collections.
+Besting the Promise - teaching which suit cut and colors, collar scale and tie knot, best complement each individual's unique physique and complexion - and why.